 - July 31, 2018

 For years, security professionals, including myself, have advocated for security to be part of the development process.
-Recently, development has been undergoing a big shift as it becomes a more integrated process.
+Recently, development has been undergoing a big shift “to the left” so that security is part of a more integrated process in development.
 You may be aware of this change as DevOps.
 DevOps means that development and operations, the team responsible for deployment and management, work closely together rather than having cold hand-offs.
 One of the ways this works is by automating as much as possible, including building, packaging, testing and deployment.
-The integration fit well with the shift in software development that started in the late 1990s, now called Agile.
+The integration came at an opportune time when shifts in software development started in the late 1990s, now called Agile.

 What is Agile?